Skip to main content

 The complete TPC-DS harness is available in the repository: examples/benchmark/tpcds-benchmark-spark-gluten-velox/README.md.

-Follow this link to generate the test data in S3 bucket
+Follow this link to generate the test data in S3 bucket.
+The benchmark in this guide uses the 3TB scale.

 Step 2: Submit Native & Gluten Jobs